Blog Topics for Private Practice Therapists

 Read Older Posts Read Newer Posts

 If you are a private practice therapist, Therapy Biztech has step-by-step courses and tools customized for you.
-I spent more than 35 years as a private practice speech language pathologist in Canada.
+I spent more than 35 years as a private practice therapist in Canada.
 I gradually moved my caseload online and narrowed my business model to asynchronous therapy - online curriculum paired with consultation.

 • Asynchronous therapy gave me the freedom and flexibility that I had always wanted.
 My income was no longer based on selling my time by the hour.
 My consultations session were for problem-solving and encouragement, not for delivering the curriculum.